Living As God’s People

 Blessed are those who have been persecuted for the sake of righteousness, for theirs is the kingdom of heaven.
 Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me.
 Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you (v 10,11).

-Suffering for righteousness and for Christ’s sake is not something that any would naturally yearn for, yet Jesus says such are blessed.
+Suffering for righteousness and for Christ’s sake is not what anyone would naturally want, yet Jesus says such are blessed.
 Further it is something we ought to expect:

 For to you it has been granted for Christ’s sake, not only to believe in Him, but also to suffer for His sake (Philippians 1:29)